 An important consideration is how the tire actually measures upon install.
 Do understand that wheel width, air pressure, and vehicle weight will have a substantial impact on this characteristic as well.
 In our situation, these tires measure about 35.5″.
 As we see it if your going to add all the additional mass of a 35″ tire you may as well get the full height, right?
 We’ve seen too many “35 inch tires” that appear like 33s- seems like a bit of a waste doesn’t it?

 As far as price point goes, we’ll keep it simple.
 The MSRP of the Trail Saw is currently listed at $286.95 on Sedona’s website.
-Most tires, as you likely know, list about 10 to 20% below MSRP- since the Trail Saw is STILL not readily available, we don’t have anything except the MSRP to go off of.
-An ITP Tenacity sells for about $240, the ITP Coyote sells for about $250, the GBC Dirt Commander sells for about $265, the BFG KM3 sells for $309, and the Maxxis Roxxzilla sells for about $325.
-(Prices based on Rocky Mountain ATV) Based on MSRP alone, the Trail Saw is highly competitive based on all that it offers.
-We’ll see what it actually lists for once available.
+Most tires, as you likely know, list about 10 to 20% below MSRP- as of March, 2022 you can purchase a set of Sedona Trail Saw Tires from Rocky Mountain ATV for $239.
+In our opinion, this is an absolute deal-maker: it’s unbelievable how competitively priced these are compared to many of the other offerings out there.
+For reference, an ITP Tenacity sells for about $240, the ITP Coyote sells for about $250, the GBC Dirt Commander sells for about $265, the BFG KM3 sells for $309, and the Maxxis Roxxzilla sells for about $325.
+(Prices based on Rocky Mountain ATV) Based on price alone, the Trail Saw is painfully competitive!
+We absolutely love this tire and couldn’t be happier with how attainable it is for the general public (relatively speaking).

-Genuinely speaking, its really not just Sedona as everyone has had major supply chain woes lately.
-Unfortunately, the Trail Saw was supposed to be released last February and currently appears delayed until at least February of ’22.
-WHEN you can get this tire, do it.
+Genuinely speaking, WHEN you can get this tire, do it.
 You won’t look back on this decision as the Trail Saw is truly remarkable for the offerings that it has.
-The puncture resistance is profound, the true height is astounding, and the weight is top of it’s class.
+The puncture resistance is profound, the true- measured- height is astounding, and the weight is incredible compared to every other 35″ UTV tire on the market.
 Sedona truly engineered a leading tire and solved the few setbacks of the Rock-A-Billy.

 Other Good Reads